braiden/python-ant-downloader/README.md

 ### Easy Install (stable)

-Make sure your system has python, setuptools, and libusb-1.0:
+Make sure your system has python, pip, and libusb-1.0:

-    sudo apt-get install python python-setuptools libusb-1.0-0
+    sudo apt-get install python python-pip libusb-1.0-0

 You may also want to install python-lxml.
-If you skip this step easy_install will need to build from source:
+If you skip this step pip will need to build from source (which requires libxml2 libxslt1 dev packages):

 	sudo apt-get install python-lxml